-To further check the theory, the scientists reviewed the four distinct layers in the channel and how each could correspond with the Chesapeake Bay impact.

-The bottom layer, or first layer, was full of charcoal and a sandy matrix.
+To further check the theory, the scientists reviewed the four distinct layers in the channel and how each could correspond with the Chesapeake Bay im-The bottom layer, or first layer, was full of charcoal and a sandy matrix.
 That was determined to be burned material from the impact.
 It also featured natural glass and an abundance of weathered rock fragments.

-When the impact occurred, it melted and exploded the rock around where it hit.
-That melted rock then cooled in the atmosphere and fell to earth as hard droplets called tektites.
+droplets called tektites.